bluthen/SSTForkMountFirmware/piside/README.md

 # Docker compose

 You can run the software in docker with a simulated microcontroller board.

-If
+* `settings.json` - needs to be set up correctly
+* `ssteq.sqlite` - needs to be generated (gen script and documentation are on TODO list)
+* `server/simulation_files` - may need to be set up

 ```bash
 docker compose build